SueMottet/bikesharing/README.md

 - Maps identifying the best start and end bikes station locations in NYC to help the Des Moines better understand type of station locations used most frequently
 - Other useful program details

-### Objective 3
-Using Tableau and this README tell the NYC Citi Bike story and provide key outcomes relevant for determining and possibly improving the chances of the success of a similar Des Moines program startup.
+### Objective 3: Using Tableau and this README tell the NYC Citi Bike story
+Provisioning the exploratory data analysis in a digestible format shares information around key outcomes relevant for determining and possibly improving the chances of the success of a similar Des Moines program startup.

+This objective is accomplished with:

  - a story in Tableau Public
- - written analysis that describes the key outcomes of the NYC Citi Bike analysis
+ - written analysis that describes the key outcomes of the NYC Citi Bike analysis (README)

 ### Resources:

 - Software: Tableau Public, Python 3.6.1, Jupyter Notebook, Pandas

 ## Exploratory Data Analysis Results for Citi Bike

 Shown below are a sampling of the data visualizations for this exploratory data analysis.

-The full annotated story is available at: https://public.tableau.com/app/profile/sue.mottet/viz/NYCCitiBike_16410710320630/NYCCitiBikeStory?publish=yes
+The full annotated story is available on Tableau Public at: https://public.tableau.com/app/profile/sue.mottet/viz/NYCCitiBike_16410710320630/NYCCitiBikeStory?publish=yes

 The Tableau Public annotated story for this exploratory data analysis includes data visualizations for: